proyectohelice/Helice/README.md

 # Requirements

-The following libraries are required to run this program:
+The following programs and libraries are required to run this program:

 * Python 3

+* pip3 - install on mac: sudo easy_install pip3

-* BeautifulSoup4
+* BeautifulSoup4 - install  on mac: pip3 install BeautifulSoup4

-* requests
+* requests -  install on mac: pip3 install requests

+* xlml - install on mac: pip3 install xlml

 # Team Work
 ------------------------------------